Tensa53/IRUPT/README.md

 The chosen software are from the Apache Software Foundation:
 - **Avro**: the **avro** module is analyzed;
 - **Hive**: the **standalone-metastore-common** module is analyzed;

-### 8. Obtained Results
-This study answers two Research Question:
-> RQ1: Which is the best algorithm for selecting a subset of micro-benchmarks?

-For the first Research Question, the results showed how the downstream approach with DIV-GA is the most effective one, selecting solutions with the highest statement coverage.
-The upstream approach with Quantum Algorithms is the most efficient one, selecting solutions with the lowest execution times.

-> RQ2: Which is the best method approach for creating and selecting micro-benchmarks?

-For the Second Research Question, based on the well balanced results obtained with DIV-GA and how easy it is to use, in combination with the reliable measurements that can be done through micro-benchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.